nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

     To save the config.toml file within nano editor we press ctrl+x and then press y, followed by enter.
 This will save the file with the same filename as before.

-24. Next we need to make a change to the app.toml file contents for our Sentry Node.

-    We do this by entering the following command
-    {{< highlight bash "linenos=table,style=witchhazel" >}}
-    nano app.toml
-    {{< /highlight>}}

-    And we edit the following section of the file to the below setting, changing it from being 999999999999 to being 0.

-    {{< highlight bash "linenos=table,style=witchhazel" >}}
-    # snapshot-interval specifies the block interval at which local state sync snapshots are
-    # taken (0 to disable).
-    snapshot-interval = 0
-    {{< /highlight>}}

-    At this point the tidy up editing work to our app.toml file is done, and it can now be saved with these changes.

-    To save the app.toml file within nano editor we press ctrl+x and then press y, followed by enter.
-This will save the file with the same filename as before.

-    >Note: These **config.toml** and **app.toml** file edits above should only be completed once we are SURE that our Node is up to date with the current state of the Chain.
+    >Note: This **config.toml** file edit above should only be completed once we are SURE that our Node is up to date with the current state of the Chain.
 We DO NOT make this edit before our Node has fully synced to the current Block Height ayaview, and is adding a new Block around every 5-6 seconds.

-25. At present, our Node should be running along nicely in the background and keeping up to date with the current state of the Chain, but we still have to complete some more steps before we have fully completed our Valdiator Node's initial set up.
+24. At present, our Node should be running along nicely in the background and keeping up to date with the current state of the Chain, but we still have to complete some more steps before we have fully completed our Valdiator Node's initial set up.

     First we to ensure that we have saved all of our Node's important data, needed for future reference both by tools and by us.